|

 in the new Mutantes driven by progressive rock.

-‘Hoje é…’ can be translated
+é…’ can be translated into final-solo-collective-catharses

-If in “Bauretz” the humour is submerse,
+towards this element.
+If in “Bauretz” the

-sometimes sounds also progressive.
+Its musical texture sometimes sounds also progressive.

-The album has two distinctive chapters:
+album has two distinctive chapters:

 1) Biographic, following the path of ‘Vamos tratar